 Ho’s formulation of the purpose of a trial reads a little oddly.
-We usually speak of holding someone to account for their past conduct.
-The trial can certainly be seen, as in the work of Duff et al., as holding the defendant to account for her actions or for circumstances that amount to ‘a case to answer’; and the police may indeed be held to account when the admissibility of evidence they have obtained is questioned.
+We usually speak of holding someone to account for her past conduct.
+The trial can be seen, as in the work of Duff et al., as holding the defendant to account for her actions or for circumstances that amount to ‘a case to answer’; and the police may indeed be held to account when the admissibility of evidence they have obtained is questioned.
 But the prosecution’s case is the executive’s bid to enforce the law, which is why Ho writes of the executive being held to account in, or ‘on the legality of,’ rather than for, that bid.
 But this seems no more than a roundabout way of saying that the executive (the prosecution) has to justify its contention that the accused ought to be convicted.

 It is, of course, entirely consistent with an epistemic conception of the trial that it should arrive at beliefs that are not only accurate but epistemically justified from the perspective of the fact-finder.
-But it is also consistent with the epistemic conception that the facts are found not for their own sake but as a basis for moral judgment, and that facts must be found in a morally acceptable way.
-It is one of the central arguments of Ho’s Philosophy of Evidence Law that the question of justification must be assessed from the perspective of a responsible factfinder, not from that of a ‘system engineer’ aiming to maximise the number of accurate verdicts.
-This makes Ho’s subsequent rejection of the epistemic conception more than a little puzzling, especially as he nowhere discusses how his new approach relates to his earlier work.
+But it is also consistent with the epistemic conception that the facts are found, not for their own sake, but as a basis for moral judgement, and that those facts must be found in a morally acceptable way.
+It is one of the central arguments of Ho’s Philosophy of Evidence Law that the question of justification must be assessed from the perspective of a responsible factfinder, which Ho contrasts with that of a ‘system engineer’ designing a process that will maximise the number of accurate verdicts.
+It would be consistent with this perspective to argue, as Dennis does, that a responsible factfinder has good reasons to avoid relying on evidence ‘that will undermine the moral authority or expressive value of verdicts’.

 In his recent work, Ho challenges the epistemic conception by adopting the ‘system engineer’s’ perspective and asking rhetorically why we need a trial ‘to second- (or third-) guess the police and the public prosecutor’.
 Would we not reach more accurate conclusions at less cost by either dispensing with the trial altogether, or if we must have a trial, starting from the assumption that as the police think the accused is guilty, he probably is?
 All this reductio ad absurdam shows is the inadequacy of a purely external perspective on the epistemic conception.
-The duty of the factfinder is to arrive at a justified belief in guilt, or a justified (reasonable) doubt about guilt, and to do so independently and impartially.
+The duty of the factfinder is to arrive at a justified and ‘sure’ belief in guilt, or a justified doubt about guilt, and to do so independently and impartially.
 Of course this cannot be done by simply deferring to the police and prosecution.